OscarKevinXR/OscarKevinXR/README.md

   <img src="img/aincrad.gif">
 </p>

-Ousikai is the founder of [Atemosta](https://atemosta.com), an startup company focused on the integration of
+OscarKevinXR is the founder of [Atemosta](https://atemosta.com), an startup company focused on the integration of
 * XR (Augmented and Virtual Reality)
 * Blockchain, and
 * Creative Writing